 Of course, every brand is different and therefore requires a custom approach.
 Whether an organization is unique from an employer branding perspective, the types of roles they have or their business requirements, the reality is those goals can change on a daily basis.
 You may need to dial up or down aspects of your media strategy, and you may need to adjust your strategy on the fly.
 Without question, a programmatic media strategy can demand variations year over year — even within the same year.

 You may find there are not enough candidates, or you may discover there’s a limited talent pool for the jobs you need to fill.
 Perhaps you’re experiencing high volume hiring needs or encounter an influx of quick quits.
 Then again, you may need quality hires for a specialty skill set.
 In each of those cases, having a solidified, compelling employer brand — and the technology to express it — lets you get that message out.
 It’s how you let job-seekers know they should work for you, and it gives them a compelling reason why.
 Technology takes that brand message and puts it to work — in the right places, at the right time, and in the right way.

 Often, organizations need a Sherpa to guide them along the way.
 It’s okay.
 Whether you want tech to take care of itself, prefer a co-pilot, or seek the perfect blend of hands on and off, we’ve been there and done that.
 And we treat every client and each story — not to mention every media strategy — as the unique entity that it is.

-Technology lets you track what you’re spending on media and know beyond a shadow of a doubt how successful it is.
+Recruitment marketing technology lets you track what you’re spending on media and know beyond a shadow of a doubt how successful it is.
 Then, it lets you adjust that strategy based on performance and goals.
-Without the power of analytics, you’re unable to track your spend, and you can’t identify whether or not it makes sense.
+Without the power of analytics, you’re unable to track your hiring spend, and you can’t identify whether or not it makes sense.
 That leads to end-of-year chaos; a lack of budget for necessary efforts; and the failure to adequately attract, engage, and nurture the talent you need.